 Options include Automotive, Diesel/Heavy Duty, and Diesel/Marine with an option for engine room preparation, and Mine Mechanic.
-Each provides technical courses in the appropriate specialty.
-Students must earn a 2.00 GPA in the overall program.
-In addition, the marine engine room preparation also requires a 180 day internship at sea.
-These occupational endorsements articulate with the A.A.S. in Power Technology.
+Each provides technical

 The Mine Mechanic Occupational Endorsement prepares the student to enter into the mining industry as an entry level diesel machinery mechanic.
 The program includes classroom and hands-on training on diesel engines and related mechanical systems including engines, transmissions, brakes, hydraulics, DC electrical, suspension, and air conditioning.
 Diesel powered pickups, welding, preventive maintenance and inspections are also included.